 This chart shows the number of instance restarts for each time interval.
 Use this information to determine if your application instances are restarting too frequently.

 To isolate activity to a specific host, select other hosts' titles on the legend below the chart to hide or return them to the chart.

-Select your choice from the Servers list on the APM Overview page.
+Select your choice from the Hosts list on the APM Summary page.

 For the Python agent, capacity analysis reporting only works for traditional single or multi-threaded applications.
 This is because the way New Relic calculates a system load does not translate to co-routine based systems.